 On this page

-We are focusing on three main topics, ciliogenesis, parasitology, and membrane trafficking.
+Our research focuses on three main topics: ciliogenesis, parasitology, and membrane trafficking.
 Cilia and flagella are conserved organelles in most eukaryotes, which have attracted much attention in recent years because of their role in the transduction of extracellular signals and their association with an expanding number of human disorders.
-We have also been working on multiple large cytoskeletal proteins in human parasites including T. brucei, T. gondii, and plasmodium.
+We have also been working on multiple large cytoskeletal proteins in human parasites including Trypanosoma brucei, Toxoplasma gondii, and Plasmodium.
 Membrane trafficking has been a long-lasting interest of us, for which we have focused mainly on vesicle targeting and membrane fusion.

 Gang Dong studied plant pathology in college and biophysics as a master’s student.
 After obtaining his PhD in 2002 from the University of Texas at Austin, he moved to work with Karin M. Reinisch at the Yale School of Medicine as a postdoc fellow working on membrane trafficking and antigen presentation.
 He was recruited to the Medical University of Vienna in 2008 to set up his own research group.

 We have reported the crystal structure of the t-SNARE Sso2 in complex with Sec3, a component of the exocyst complex that serves as a vesicle tether at the plasma membrane.
 Our work provides a mechanistic explanation for the initial step of vesicle fusion (Yue, et al, Nature Communications, 2017).

 SET-domain lysine methyltransferases (KMTs) play key roles in regulation of gene expression in eukaryotes.
 We recently reported the structure of a novel dimeric KMT, the AKMT protein from the human parasite Toxoplasma gondii.
 Our work reveals that AKMT is the founding member of a new subclass of KMT and forms the basis for future therapeutic interventions.